 In this talk, author Jonah Keri walks us through the essential difference between winning and losing strategies.
 The Tampa Bay Rays baseball team used cutting-edge analysis and unconventional thinking to go from worst to first.
 The Montreal Expos, another small-market team, faced the same economic challenges and did many things right—but ultimately failed.
 It doesn’t take much for a winning strategy to go wrong.
 Little things add up.
 When they’re good, they can make the difference between winning and losing.
 When they’re bad, they can eradicate any forward momentum you have.
 Keri speaks on how to maintain momentum, seize optimal strategies, and avoid the little pitfalls that can cause big problems.
-Drawing on his research for his two books, The Extra 2% and The Definitive History of the Montreal Expos, Keri provides key insights from a lifetime marrying baseball and statistics to worthwhile strategy.
+Drawing on his research from his two books, The Extra 2% and Up, Up, and Away, Keri provides key insights from a lifetime marrying baseball and statistics to worthwhile strategy.

-In God We Trust; All Other Must Bring Data
+On Big Data: In God We Trust; All Others Must Bring Data!